Give Where You Live: Andy and Steffanie Smith

 Andy and Steffanie Smith are as committed in their giving as they were to their agricultural endeavors.

-Andy was born and raised in Salinas, and founded his first business Andrew Smith Company, a bulk bin shipper, 46 years ago.
+Andy was born and raised in Salinas, and founded his first business Andrew Smith Company, a bulk bin shipper, in 1973.
 His entrepreneurial spirit led him to invest in numerous produce and real estate businesses over the years.

 Steffanie is from Othello, Washington and grew up in a 3rd generation agricultural family.
 She got into the California produce business leading the charge with Andy’s fresh-cut vegetable business, Pacific Pre-Cut.
 She then went on to serve as an executive with Taylor Farms and River Point Farms.